sunnylam13/gap_fill_make_021918_1/docs/scratch.md

 It seems we need to find and replace elements on the existing list before we do the moving.
 Otherwise we throw an error.

+## Tuesday, February 20, 2018 5:42 PM

+	# if it matches the highest number we've analyzed, not necessarily the last index number i.e. 007
+	# we need to account for the number of gap files as well to subtract with

+The real issue here is that you might have a gap between 001 and 0062 and your final number is 0070 and there are only five files.
+That means 70 has to change from 70 to file 005.

+You need to figure out how to handle that situation.